 The logic of the double or triple threat

-If you want something extraordinary, you have two paths:
+If you want to possess extraordinary skill, you have two paths:

-- Become very good (top 20%) at two or more things.
+- Become extremely good (top 20%) at three or more things.

 The first strategy is difficult to the point of near impossibility.
 Few people will ever invent the next Apple or make a platinum album.

 The second strategy is fairly easy.
-Everyone has at least a few areas in which they could be in the top 20% with some effort.
+Everyone has at least a few areas in which they could be in the top 20% with time and effort.

 Next Skills I aim to build